ikoniqoz/nitrodocs/content/reference/troubleshooting.md

 ## Installation Problems on GoDaddy

-If you are trying to install PyroCMS on GoDaddy servers, you may need to make some adjustments:
+If you are trying to install NitroCMS on GoDaddy servers, you may need to make some adjustments:

 First add an .htaccess to the install directory: